githubocto/flat-demo-bitcoin-price/README.md

 ## What this demo does

-This repository uses a [Flat Data Action]() to fetch the current price of Bitcoin [from this link](http://api.coindesk.com/v2/bpi/currentprice.json) and downloads that data to `btc-price.json` and filtered results to `btc-price-postprocessed.json`.
+This repository uses a [Flat Data Action]() to fetch the current price of Bitcoin [from this link](http://api.coindesk.com/v2/bpi/currentprice.json) and downloads that data to `btc-price.json` and a filtered version of the data to `btc-price-postprocessed.json`.
 Both files are updated every 5 minutes if there are changes.

 ![](https://raw.githubusercontent.com/githubocto/flat-demo-bitcoin-price/readme-assets/assets/diagram.png)